-HARRISBURG, DAUPHIN COUNTY (WBRE/WYOU-TV) – On May 29, Governor Tom Wolf announced 16 additional counties able to move to the ‘green’ phase of reopening on June 5.
+HARRISBURG, DAUPHIN COUNTY (WBRE/WYOU-TV) – On June 26, Governor Tom Wolf announced that Lebanon County will be transitioning to the ‘green’ phase of reopening on July 3, moving all 67 counties into the final stage of the reopening plan.

 During the ‘green’ phases, all businesses may reopen but some restrictions are still in place, including reduced capacities inside of restaurants and bars as well as the encouragement of telework when possible.
 A new order was released for the counties moving into the last phase of the reopening plan that includes extended guidance such as the prohibition of gatherings of more than 250 people.

-In addition, outdoor dining is now allowed to restart in counties in the ‘yellow’ phase beginning June 5.
-Previously, restaurants had to operate on a takeout only basis.
+In addition, outdoor dining has been allowed to restart in counties in the ‘yellow’ phase beginning June 5.
 Summer camp guidance was also released.

 The plan for reopening the commonwealth is categorized into three phases: red, yellow and green.
 These phases will be based on conditions in a county or region using metrics from the Department of Health and a data tool developed by Carnegie Mellon University.

-As of May 29, 80% of the counties across the state have been able to transition into the ‘yellow’ phase.
+As of July 3, all of the counties across the state have been able to transition into the ‘gren’ phase.

-On May 29, Governor Tom Wolf announced the 16 counties to go into the ‘green’ phase.
+On June 5, Governor Tom Wolf announced the 12 first counties to go into the ‘green’ phase.

 Northeastern and Central Pennsylvanian counties have been gradually added to the reopening plan.
 Bradford, Sullivan and Snyder Counties were among the first wave of counties allowed to transition into the ‘green’ phase beginning May 29.
-The remainder of the region will be transitioning into at least the yellow phase starting June 5.
+The remainder of the region was able to transition into at least the yellow phase starting June 5.

 What the phases mean